Vyral/base-template/_posts/2020-02-04-can-you-install-an-electric-charging-system-in-your-condo-parking-space.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>In California, HOAs can’t unreasonably restrict condo owners from installing electric vehicle charging stations in their parking spaces.</em></p>
+*In California, HOAs can’t unreasonably restrict condo owners from installing electric vehicle charging stations in their parking spaces.*

 If you’re thinking of buying a condo, can you install an electric vehicle charging system in your parking space after you’ve purchased the property?

-In California, Civil Code Section 4745 says that an HOA can’t unreasonably restrict or prohibit a homeowner from installing an electric vehicle charging system in their designated garage or parking space (you’d still need to pay for the installation, however).&nbsp;
+In California, Civil Code &sect;4745 says that an HOA can’t unreasonably restrict or prohibit a homeowner from installing an electric vehicle charging system in their designated garage or parking space (you’d still need to pay for the installation, however).&nbsp;

 **This law also places time limits on how quickly the HOA must respond to your request** to install the charging system.
 They have 60 days to either approve or disapprove of your request, although this time frame may be delayed by a reasonable request for additional information.&nbsp;